anywhichway/fos/README.md

 Function Oriented Server: The easy way to expose JavaScript APIs to clients as micro-services.

-FOS instances can also emulate Express.
+FOS instances can also emulate Express or be used to augment existing Express or Koa apps.

 # installation